A Computer-Assisted Proof of the Optimal Density Bound for Pinwheel Covering: Computational Techniques (Verifying Lemma )

-The sequence of labels along the cycle gives the repeating pattern of a valid schedule.
+A schedule is (the sequence of labels of) an infinite walk in this state transition graph (which has $a _1 \dotsm a _k$ states).
+Hence, $A$ is schedulable if and only if this graph has a cycle.
 This allows us to decide schedulability of a given instance in a finite, albeit exponential, amount of time.

-We can thus in principle verify Lemma~\ref{lem:04} exhaustively.
-Yet, a straightforward implementation of this would mean running an exponential-time algorithm on millions of instances: there are $25\,242\,331$ essential instances, where we call an instance inessential if it has an agent with the period $10$ (whose schedulability follows from the instance with $10$ replaced by $11$, which has the same $D'$ value and thus whose schedulability must be checked anyway) or an agent without whom the $D'$ value is still $\geq \alpha ^* - \frac{1}{10}$.
-Verifying the lemma in a reasonable amount of time is still a challenge that calls for nontrivial techniques, some of which we describe brief\textcompwordmark ly below.
-To put this challenge in context, note that prior to Kawamura's proof of the packing version (Theorem~\ref{thm:mainpack}), G\k asieniec, Smith, and Wild \cite{GSW22} verified it for up to $12$ agents using a similar algorithm based on state transition graphs, where they needed various implementation techniques to carry out the computation efficiently.
-We typically have even more agents, since our instances consist of periods up to $20$ and have $D'$ value $\geq \alpha ^* - \frac{1}{10} \approx 1.164\ldots {}$.
+We can thus in principle verify Lemma~\ref{lem:04} exhaustively (note that Lemma~\ref{lem:04} is essentially about finitely many instances, because instances with $\geq 20$ agents with periods $\leq 20$ are trivially schedulable).
+Yet, doing so in a reasonable amount of time calls for nontrivial techniques, some of which we describe briefly below.
+To put this challenge in context, note that prior to Kawamura's proof of the packing version (Theorem~\ref{thm:mainpack}), G\k asieniec, Smith, and Wild \cite{GSW22} verified it for up to $12$ agents using a similar cycle-detecting algorithm, where they needed various techniques to speed up the computation.
+We have even more instances, each of which typically has more agents.